Texas vs. Penn State: Odds, spread, over/under - NCAA Tournament Second Round

 - Odds to win the national championship: +1300

-- In terms of its odds to win the national championship (+1300), Texas is fifth-best in college basketball.
-It is the same according to the computer rankings.

-- Oddsmakers have moved the Longhorns' national championship odds up from +2200 at the beginning of the season to +1300.
-Among all teams in college basketball, that is the 75th-biggest change.
+- The Longhorns have experienced the 75th-biggest change in terms of their national championship odds, improving from +2200 at the start of the season to +1300.

-- With odds of +1300, Texas has been given a 7.1% chance of winning the national championship.

 Sign up for DraftKings Sportsbook using our link for a first deposit bonus.